ptupitsyn/ptupitsyn.github.io/_posts/2019-10-09-Ignite-Async-Streams.md

 # QueryContinuousAsync extension method - implementation

-`await foreach` construct operates on `IAsyncEnumerable<T>`, which can be produced with `yield return` - we don't need to implement the interface in our code.
+`await foreach` construct operates on `IAsyncEnumerable<T>`, which can be produced with `yield return` - we don't need to implement the interface explicitly.
 So an obvious start for our extension method looks like this:

 ```cs
 public static async IAsyncEnumerable<ICacheEntry<TK, TV>> QueryContinuousAsync<TK, TV>(